 Huesca | National Park | Trekking

-The Spanish Pyrenees area is a great touristic call for thousands of people every year.
-Ordesa Valley and Monte Perdido (The Lost Mount) is a national park and a unique biodiversity area protected by Unesco.
+The Spanish Pyrenees area attracts thousands of people every year.
+Ordesa Valley and Monte Perdido (The Lost Mount) is a national park and a unique biodiversity area protected by UNESCO.

-Moreover, it is a top destination for hiking and enjoying the characteristic and abundant karstic landscape of the north of Spain.
-This area has some amazing waterfalls such as Cola de Caballo, easy nature routes for the whole family, and proper difficult hikes that go into the 1000-2000 m of height.
+It’s also a top destination for hiking and enjoying the characteristic karstic landscape of the north of Spain.
+This area has some amazing waterfalls such as Cola de Caballo, easy nature routes for the whole family, as well as difficult hikes that take you 1000-2000 meters high.

-Finally, if you enjoy active and outdoor tourism, there are lots of companies and places that will cater to your needs whether this is horse riding, rafting, or even canyoning!
+Finally, if you enjoy the outdoors and an active vacation, there are lots of companies and places that will cater to your needs.
+You could go horse riding, rafting, or even canyoning!

 16. La Dehesa (Extremadura)

-This may seem like an odd pick if you are not familiar with Spanish history and culture.
-However, the region of Extremadura has this native Mediterranean landscape that has enabled one of the best ambassadors abroad of Spanish culture: jamon serrano (Serrano ham).
+This may seem like an odd pick if you’re not familiar with Spanish history and culture.
+However, the region of Extremadura has a characteristic Mediterranean landscape that has produced one of the best ambassadors of Spanish culture abroad: jamon Serrano (Serrano ham).

-These Mediterranean landscapes designed for grazing and other agricultural activities are the home of the Iberian pig from where we get the best jamon.
-The landscape is dominated by plateaus and oak trees that produce the acorns that feed these pigs.
-This is quintessential Spanish southern natural beauty, culture, and lifestyle.
+This landscape is perfect for grazing and other agricultural activities and is home to the Iberian pig.
+This is where the best jamon comes from.
+It is dominated by plateaus and oak trees, which produce the acorns that feed these pigs.
+This is quintessential southern Spanish natural beauty, culture, and lifestyle.

 Cantabria | Paleolithic Art | Geology

 Cantabria has the most outstanding caves with paleolithic art in Europe.
 In fact, Altamira is considered on par with Lascaux in France.
-However, the actual cave of Altamira with its famous bison paintings has limited visitors, and you will be extremely lucky to get access.
-Shortly after its discovery in the 19th and 20th centuries, it was damaged by careless and massive tourism.
+However, the actual cave of Altamira with its famous bison paintings allows a limited number of visitors, and you’ll be extremely lucky to get access.
+Shortly after its discovery in the 19th and 20th centuries, it was damaged by careless tourism.

-However, there is a replica and a museum nearby the cave itself, which is a great way of still enjoying the beauty of Altamira without damaging its contents.
-Moreover, there are another 9 caves that are also Unesco patrimony that you can learn about in Cantabria, and that will enamor those with a passion for art or geology, you’re sure to love it.
+However, there is a replica and a museum nearby the cave itself, which is a great way to enjoy the beauty of Altamira without damaging what remains.
+There are also nine other UNESCO-inscribed caves that you can learn about in Cantabria.
+If you have a passion for art or geology, you’re sure to love it.
 Check out where to stay in the Basque country if you’re looking for a nearby base to explore this area of Spain.

 Madrid | Art Museum | Neoclassicism

 El Prado is one of the most important art museums in the world.
-It contains iconic pieces of Spanish art from the middle ages to modern times.
-But, this is a huge museum where you can spend the entire day, and it may even be a bit overwhelming.
+It contains iconic pieces of Spanish art from the Middle Ages to modern times.
+But, this is a huge museum where you could easily spend the entire day.
+It may even be a bit overwhelming.

-Therefore, if you are short of time or don’t know what to see at El Prado, I’d recommend that you visit the rooms with the art with Velazquez and Goya.
+So, if you’re short on time or don’t know what to see at El Prado, I’d recommend you visit the rooms with art by Velazquez and Goya.
 Don’t go without seeing Bosch’s The Garden of Earthly Delights, Las Meninas by Velazquez, and La Maja by Goya.

-Finally, the exterior of the building itself is also great, and the front entrance to the building is one of the best examples of Spanish neoclassicism.
+Finally, the exterior of the building itself is also quite a sight.
+The front entrance to the building is one of the best examples of Spanish neoclassicism.

 This winery is located in Elciego, a community in Rioja Alavesa (Basque Country border with La Rioja).
-It has a state of the art facilities and literal architectural art, designed by the famous architect Frank O. Gehry.
+It has state-of-the-art facilities and architectural art, designed by the famous architect Frank O. Gehry.

-It is known as the city of Wine, and you can visit the facilities to learn about its history, vineyards, and wine.
-In addition, Marques de Riscal pride themselves in being the first-ever bottled Rioja wine in Spanish history.
+It is known as the city of wine, and you can visit the facilities to learn about its history, vineyards, and wine.
+In addition, Marques de Riscal pride themselves on producing the first-ever bottled Rioja wine in Spanish history.
 If you’re a wine lover, this is a must.

 Free | Andalucia | Beach

-Tarifa has some of the best beaches in Spain, and Bolonia keeps on being no.1!
-Bolonia beach is nearly 4 km long and has some mesmerizing dunes.
-These are at the Estrecho Natural park, so don’t miss them.
+Tarifa has some of the best beaches in Spain, and Bolonia takes the top spot!
+Bolonia beach is nearly 4 km long and has some mesmerizing dunes at the Estrecho Natural park, so don’t miss them.

-Being on the Atlantic coast of Spain, Bolonia is a popular destination for water sports lovers.
-Moreover, Bolonia has its own Roman ruin!
-This is the settlement of Baleo Claudia, which was an important enclave for the trade with north Africa.
+Situated on the Atlantic coast of Spain, Bolonia is a popular destination for water sports lovers.
+It even has its own Roman ruin!
+This is the settlement of Baleo Claudia, which was an important enclave for trade with north Africa.
 Amongst the ruins, you can see the remains of a garum factory (fish sauce), the basilican, and the theatre.

 Huelva/Cadiz/Seville | Marsh Landscape | Archaeology

 Doñana is one of the largest national parks in Spain.
-Moreover, it covers an area of 543 km2, although only 135 km2 are protected.
-You will be able to see some very unique landscapes, including the delta of the Guadalquivir river, marsh environments, and dunes.
-Besides, it is home to some unique biodiversity that you can’t find anywhere else in Europe.
+It covers an area of 543 km2, although only 135 km2 are protected.
+You’ll be able to see some very unique landscapes, including the delta of the Guadalquivir river, marsh environments, and dunes.
+It is also home to some unique biodiversity that you can’t find anywhere else in Europe.

-If you are lucky, you may see Spanish endangered species such as the Spanish imperial eagle or the Iberian lynx.
-In addition, Doñana is also very important from an archaeological perspective as the historical record shows this would have been an area for Phoenician and Greek colonies and a centre of a mysterious native Spanish civilization called Tartessus.
+If you’re lucky, you may see Spanish endangered species such as the Spanish imperial eagle or the Iberian lynx.
+Doñana is also very important from an archaeological perspective.
+As the historical record shows, this would have been an area for Phoenician and Greek colonies and a centre for a mysterious native Spanish civilization called Tartessus.

 These are the most complete and best-preserved town fortifications in Spain.
-They were built between the 11th and the 14th century.
-Furthermore, the fortification covers an area of 31 hectares, a total of 2516 metres of a continuous wall.
+They were built between the 11th and 14th centuries.
+Furthermore, the fortification covers an area of 31 hectares, that’s a total of 2,516 metres of continuous wall!

-Moreover, the walls have 9 gates and 88 semicircular towers, which include the apse of the cathedral itself.
-Besides, you can walk a part of the walls, and if you leave Avila through a countryside route, you will reach the best spot from where to see the whole of the city wall.
-If you wait until nighttime, you will see the walls illuminated.
-I cannot recommend this experience enough because the view is amazing.
+The walls have nine gates and 88 semicircular towers, which include the apse of the cathedral itself.
+The best part is you can walk a part of the walls.
+If you leave Avila on a countryside route, there’s a spot where you can see the whole of the city wall.
+If you wait until nighttime, you’ll see the walls illuminated.
+I cannot recommend this experience enough because the view is amazing!

 Toledo | City Walk | Toledo Steel

 The old town of Toledo is part of the UNESCO World Heritage list.
-Furthermore, there are over 20 monuments of historical significance in Toledo.
-Therefore, I will select just a few highlights you can explore on your day in Toledo.
-The Alcazar at the top of the city holds the army museum and some of the best views of Toledo and the Tagus river.
+There are over 20 monuments of historical significance in Toledo.
+For the sake of brevity, I’ll select just a few highlights you can explore on your day in Toledo.
+The Alcazar at the top of the city houses the army museum and has some of the best views of Toledo and the Tagus river.

-Secondly, the Gothic cathedral is one of the best examples of this style of architecture in Spain.
-In addition, you cannot miss the El Greco museum or Santa Maria la Blanca.
+The Gothic cathedral is one of the best examples of this style of architecture in Spain.
+Also, you cannot miss the El Greco museum or Santa Maria la Blanca.
 This is the oldest synagogue still standing in the whole of Europe.
 Finally, make sure you stop in one of the many forges of the famous Toledo steel.

 This building reflects the importance of religion, of any kind, in Spain for centuries.
-Moreover, there is evidence for a Roman temple and a Visigothic church in this same spot before the Muslim conquest of Spain in 711.
+There is even evidence of a Roman temple and a Visigothic church in this same spot before the Muslim conquest of Spain in 711.
 The mosque was built in the 8th century during Umayyad rule in Al-Andalus (Moorish Spain).